Mark Ramprakash thinks there are many BAME coaching candidates who deserve a chance

 Former England player and coach Mark Ramprakash thinks "it is legitimate" to ask why there are not more BAME coaches working in the county game.

-The worldwide Black Lives Matter protests sparked by the death of George Floyd while in police custody in the USA, have led to questions being asked about BAME representation in sporting positions of power.
+The worldwide Black Lives Matter movement, sparked by the death of George Floyd while in police custody in the USA, has led to questions being asked about BAME representation in sporting positions of power.

-Ramprakash, who played 52 Tests for England and subsequently had a spell as batting coach, says cricket cannot turn a blind eye to the issue.
+Ramprakash, who played 52 Tests for England and subsequently had a spell as batting coach, says cricket cannot turn a blind eye to the issue any longer.

-"I was lucky enough to have a 25-year playing career and now I have been coaching for seven years," he said.

 "There's an awful lot of players playing at the highest level, why aren't we seeing more coaches, head coaches, directors of cricket?
 It's not because the talent is not there.